-Many businesses in Belfast and beyond are re-opening.
-However, before you travel, our advice is to contact individual providers for up to date opening information.
+Before you travel, our advice is to contact individual providers for up to date opening information.
 Anyone seeking visitor information can contact the Visit Belfast Welcome Centre and one of our travel advisors will be able to help.

 For the most up to date information, advice and guidance, visit: